 And then we drive along the countryside with its beautiful landscape.
 We can stop for a while anytime for a cup of coffee, take a photo, use the toilet, or whatever we need.
 If not, the next break is to taste a homemade bakery at Suan Charin Garden & Bakery.

-Drive another 1 hour to visit Wat Rong Khun (White Temple), designed by the famous national artist.
+Drive another hour to visit Wat Rong Khun (White Temple), designed by the famous national artist.
 The main temple building is a distinctive white color, decorated with fragments of reflective glass that can be seen from afar.

 In the afternoon, we visit the Golden Triangle to see the Myanmar border and take a boat ride down the Mae Khong River to a small market in Laos.
-Simply pay the 20 THB admission fee.
+Simply pay the 50 THB admission fee.
 Afterward, ride the boat back to Thailand and check in at a hotel near Chiang Saen.
 (See hotels recommended below.)

 Go along the border.

-On Day 2, we drive along the Golden Triangle and the Thailand-Myanmar Border.
+On Day 2, we drive along the Golden Triangle and the Thailand-Myanmar border.
 We intend to travel to Chiang Saen Ancient City, where we will have more opportunities to see the Opium House or Opium Halls.
 If you travel to Mae Sai, you may cross into Myanmar.

 In the evening, enjoy finding your dinner and shopping.
 Normally, we go to the Chiang Rai Night Bazaar because it’s pretty.
 By the roadside, there is a cultural performance show and live music, as well as a food street, shopping zone, and restaurant.

 Chiang Rai also has a Saturday Walking Street in the evening during the high season (November to February), which is similar to Chiang Mai’s Sunday Market.
-See Tower Clock Light and Sound at 7 o’clock and you will probably be dining at a famous restaurant around there.
+See Tower Clock Light and Sound at 7 o’clock, and you will probably be dining at a famous restaurant around there.

 Colorful day

-Day 3, breakfast and check-out time.
+Day 3, breakfast, and check-out time.
 You might also visit The Black House (Baan Dam), Wat Rong Sue Ten (Blue Temple), and Wat Huay Pla Kang (9-Tier Temple).
 Those are the triple connections in the same area that save you time.

 Don’t forget to visit Singha Park or have lunch there before leaving.
 In the afternoon, take a nap before we drive back to Chiang Mai.

 And finally, the trip can connect to other destinations from Chiang Rai Airport as well.
-They have domestic flights and also international flights here.
+They have domestic flights and international flights here.

 I recommend starting with my itinerary for 3 days in Chiang Rai and adding a day trip.
 I hope it helps you plan your trips.

-We do have a choice depending on your destination.
+We do have a choice, depending on your destination.

 Hotels Recommended